VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning: Introduction

 \section{Introduction}

-Pre-trained models on large-scale datasets have demonstrated strong generalization and transferable representations across a wide range of downstream domains and tasks \cite{bommasani2021opportunities}.
+Pre-trained models on large-scale datasets have demonstrated strong generalization and transferable representations across a wide range of domains and tasks \cite{bommasani2021opportunities}.
 However, due to distributional differences between the pre-training and downstream data, it is often necessary to fine-tune the pre-trained model.
-For example, a vision–language model such as CLIP \cite{radford2021learning}, pre-trained on web-scale image–text pairs, can be fine-tuned on Oxford-IIIT Pets for species recognition.
+For example, a vision-language model such as CLIP \cite{radford2021learning}, pre-trained on web-scale image-text pairs, can be fine-tuned on Oxford-IIIT Pets for improved species recognition performance.
 Similarly, a language model such as GPT-2 \cite{radford2019language}, pre-trained on broad web text, can be fine-tuned on WebNLG \cite{gardent2017webnlg} for data-to-text generation.
-This pretraining-to-fine-tuning paradigm enables efficient knowledge transfer and is especially beneficial when downstream labels are scarce.
+This pre-training-to-fine-tuning paradigm enables efficient knowledge transfer and is especially beneficial when downstream labels are scarce.

 Fine-tuning is typically achieved by adjusting the pre-trained model in the weight space to better align with the distribution and characteristics of the downstream data \cite{devlin2019bert}.
 Traditional methods include full fine-tuning and linear probing \cite{kumar2022fine}.
 Full fine-tuning updates all the parameters of the pre-trained model using the downstream task data.
-Linear probing updates only the final linear layer—the “head” — on top of the frozen pre-trained features.
+Linear probing updates only the final linear layer of the frozen pre-trained model.
 To balance adaptation capability and efficiency, parameter-efficient fine-tuning (PEFT) methods have received increasing attention in recent years \cite{zaken2021bitfit,houlsby2019parameter,hu2022lora}.
-Among PEFT methods, LoRA \cite{hu2022lora} is particularly influential: it injects low-rank update matrices into frozen weights and achieves strong downstream adaptation.
-These approaches go beyond linear probing while avoiding the computational and overfitting costs of full fine-tuning.
+Among PEFT methods, LoRA \cite{hu2022lora} injects low-rank update matrices into frozen weights and achieves strong downstream adaptation.
+These PEFT approaches exceed the performance of linear probing while avoiding the computational and overfitting costs of full fine-tuning.